 When you chose your breeding stock, you probably had a plan in mind.
-It may have been dependent on whether you were just breeding your two favorite birds or you want to increase, or develop, a certain breed further.
+It may have depended on whether you were breeding your two favorite birds or increasing or developing a certain breed further.

 If you are looking to promote a certain breed, choose specimens that represent the desirable characteristics of your chosen breed.
 See our chicken breeds guide here to make your breed selection.

-In general, don’t breed birds that have poor characteristics or health and you’ll be golden.
+In general, don’t breed birds with poor characteristics or health, and you’ll be golden.

 2. Plan for Spring